Revolt of Lyon against the National Convention: Political opposition, 1790–1793

 Matters came to a head in February 1793 when Chalier's "Central Club" called for the creation of a Revolutionary Tribunal.
 The mayor was not in favour of this idea and set about mobilising troops. which provoked a popular insurrection.
 As more time went on the hostility between the upper and lower classes only increased.
-Joseph Chalier started to become known as a fanatic and having too radical of policies towards the upper class in the city of Lyons.
+Joseph Chalier started to become known as a fanatic and having too radical of policies towards the upper class in the city of Lyon.
 Most famously he was known for saying that towards any that opposed that he was "prepared to exterminate all that goes by the name of aristocrat, moderate, royalist."
-The combination of Joseph Chalier's extreme radicalism and the confused environment of Lyons contributed towards the general Jacobin population losing control over city affairs.
+The combination of Joseph Chalier's extreme radicalism and the confused environment of Lyon contributed towards the general Jacobin population losing control over city affairs.